AdobeDocs/experience-manager-65.de-DE/help/sites-administering/adobeanalytics-video.md

    The **rest of the relevant information** in the call will be sent concatenated into **one** variable named **pev3**.

-   **Beispielaufrufe** an Adobe Analytics mit dem bereitgestellten Beispiel sollten wie folgt aussehen, wenn sie mit dem DigitalPulse Debugger angezeigt werden:
+   **Beispiel-Aufrufe** an Adobe Analytics mit dem bereitgestellten Beispiel sollten wie folgt aussehen, wenn sie mit dem DigitalPulse Debugger angezeigt werden:

    ![lmilestones1](assets/lmilestones1.png)